pyroapp/pyro-legal/tos.md

 **Service**: Service refers to any related and/or affilated online and offline services to Pyro and referenced Websites.

 **You**: You refers to the individual accessing or using the Website and Service(s), and/of the company, and/or any other legal entity on behalf of which such individual is acceessing or using the Website or Service(s), as applicable.

+**Terms**: Terms, commonly referred to as "Terms of Service", "ToS" in this agreement, refers to the agreement You are currently viewing and have agreed to.